How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 The picture above shows the core setup I use for most of my plant timelapses: camera, macro lens, tripod, intervalometer, plant lamp and a DC adapter.
 Here’s the basic checklist to get you started:

-3. Tripod: Keeps your camera locked in place for days or weeks.
+3. Tripod: keeps your camera locked in place for days or weeks.
 Stability is everything.

-4. Intervalometer: A remote that automatically takes photos at set intervals (every few minutes).
+4. Intervalometer: a remote that automatically takes photos at set intervals (every few minutes).

 Once you have the gear, it’s time to build your little timelapse studio.
 This is where you decide the framing, background and lighting — and where most of the magic (or disaster) happens.

-Example plant timelapse setup with camera and plant in front of a black background
+Plant timelapse setup with camera and plant in front of a black background

 In the example above you can see one of my setups: camera on a tripod, plant in a pot, black background and a grow light above.
 Simple, but it works great.

-1. Camera Setup: Position your camera on the tripod, connect SD card, intervalometer and DC adapter.
+1. Camera setup: position your camera on the tripod, connect SD card, intervalometer and DC adapter.
 Set the camera to manual mode so exposure stays constant over time.

-2. Interval: For most plants I use an interval of 2–3 minutes between shots.
+2. Interval: for most plants I use an interval of 2–3 minutes between shots.
 Slower plants can be shot every 5–10 minutes.

-3. Lighting: Place the plant lamp above or slightly in front of the plant.
-You want even lighting without harsh shadows – and no changing daylight if possible.
+3. Lighting: place the plant lamp above or slightly in front of the plant.
+You want even lighting without harsh shadows — and no changing daylight if possible.

-4. Focus & Exposure: Focus manually on the part of the plant that will move the most (tip, flower, etc.).
+4. Focus & exposure: focus manually on the part of the plant that will move the most (tip, flower, etc.).
 Lock ISO, shutter speed and aperture so the look stays consistent.

-Understanding the basic camera settings:
+Understanding the basic camera settings

-• ISO: Controls sensor sensitivity.
-Use a low ISO (100–200) if your plant lamp is bright enough – this keeps the image clean and reduces noise.
+• ISO: controls sensor sensitivity.
+Use a low ISO (100–200) if your plant lamp is bright enough — this keeps the image clean and reduces noise.

-• Aperture: The f-stop controls depth of field.
+• Aperture: the f-stop controls depth of field.
 A slightly higher f-stop (e.g. f/8–f/11) keeps more of the plant in focus and is usually a good choice for timelapse.

 Your timelapse will only look as good as your plant grows.
 So while we nerd out about cameras, don’t forget basic plant care:

-• Substrate: Use a high-quality potting mix suitable for your plant.
+• Substrate: a high-quality potting mix suitable for your plant.
 For dwarf sunflowers or similar, a well-draining mix works great.

-• Temperature: Try to keep things stable around 18–24°C (65–75°F).
-Huge swings can stress both the plant and your timelapse.
+• Temperature: keep things stable around 18–24°C (65–75°F).
+Big swings stress both the plant and your timelapse.

-Capturing the Growth
+Capturing the growth

 Now the “boring” part starts — which is actually the most important: letting the camera run and not touching anything.